Generation of entanglement from mechanical rotation

-In summary, the scheme presented in this work addressed a hitherto unexplored process for the dynamical generation of entanglement from the underlying spacetime, which lends itself to a suggestive interpretation in terms of spacetime superpositions.
-It is based on well-established tools from quantum optics, and it can be readily experimentally implemented using rotational frequency $\sim1$ Hz, fibers of length $\sim30$ m, and a platform of radius $\sim0.5$ m, similar to the numbers achieved in Ref.~\citep{restuccia2019photon}.
+In summary, the scheme presented in this work addressed a hitherto unexplored process for the dynamical generation of entanglement from the underlying spacetime, which lends itself to a suggestive interpretation in terms of spacetime superpositions.{{} Its core strength is that the predictions do not depend on specific models of quantum gravity but only on elementary notions of quantum field theory in curved spacetime.} {Furthermore, it} is based on well-established tools from quantum optics, and it can be readily experimentally implemented using rotational frequency $\sim1$ Hz, fibers of length $\sim30$ m, and a platform of radius $\sim0.5$ m, similar to the numbers achieved in Ref.~\citep{restuccia2019photon}.

 Even more intriguing is the fact that any rotation, even the Earth's daily one, may be used to continuously generate entanglement.
 Setting $\Omega_{\text{Bell}}\sim\Omega_{\text{Earth}}\sim7\times10^{-5}\text{Hz}$ in Eq.~(\ref{eq:bell}) we find that the area required to generate maximal entanglement is about $\sim0.65\text{km}^{2}$, which is comparable to the interferometer built by Michelson in 1925~\citep{michelson1925effect1,michelson1925effect2}.
 It thus appears that testing the generation of entanglement sourced by the Earth's daily rotation is well within the domain of current experimental capabilities.